pcarnelli/xtream-ai-assignment-engineer/README.md

 ## How to run

+#### Challenge 1

-So far, in the [notebooks](./notebooks/) folder, there is a Jupyter notebook named `challenge1.ipynb` with an EDA of the dataset.
-The notebook `challenge1.ipynb` should be run in a CONDA virtual environment built from the file `environment.yml` located in the same folder.
+The requested Jupyter notebook, named `challenge1.ipynb`, is located in the folder [notebooks](./notebooks/).
+The notebook `challenge1.ipynb` can be run in a CONDA virtual environment built from the file `environment.yml`, located in the same folder.
+The current available version is the result of running the notebook in my local computer and it can be opened from github.
+*Note*: As part of my workflow in the notebook, I performed an exploratory data analysis using the package [`ydata-profiling`](https://github.com/ydataai/ydata-profiling), which produces a report.
+For some reason, I still cannot find, the report is not displayed in github.
+As a workaround, I produced an html file of the report that can be found in the folder [notebooks](./notebooks/) (file `eda_report.html`).
+I am sorry for the inconvenience.